 - Samsung Galaxy Watch

-Bixby-powered smart speakers, TVs, and other products are expected to launch soon
+Bixby-powered smart speakers, TVs, and other products available as well

-In addition to smartphones, Bixby runs on Samsung’s Family Hub 2.0 refrigerators and a couple of other devices.
-The digital assistant is expected to come to a lot more products this year, including smart speakers and TVs.
-More recently it came with the Samsung Galaxy Home, which is said to be launched in August.
+In addition to smartphones and tablets, Bixby runs on Samsung’s Family Hub 2.0 refrigerators and a couple of other devices.
+The digital assistant can also be found in other appliances like smart speakers and TVs.
+It is also slated to be a key feature of the Samsung Galaxy Home, which has yet to be released despite being announced back in 2018.

-Bixby understands English (both British and American), Korean, Mandarin, French, German, Italian, and Spanish.
-For comparison, Assistant supports 11 languages, and is expected to reach 30 by the end of the year.
+Bixby understands English (both British and American), Korean, Mandarin, Portuguese (Brazil), French, German, Italian, and Spanish.
+For comparison, Google Assistant supports 44 languages on smartphones and 13 languages on Google Home.

 What commands does Samsung Bixby understand?